fbpx

 Local Favorites:

-• The Menil Collection is home to nearly 17,000 pieces of artwork, including paintings, sculptures, sketches, photographs, and prints.
-The collection is housed in the Menil Building.
-This art museum, which is located on a sprawling 30-acre property and offers free entrance, is a fantastic spot to spend the day.
+The Menil Collection: Home to nearly 17,000 works of art, including paintings, sculptures, photographs, and prints, housed in the Menil Building.
+This art museum offers free admission and is set on a sprawling 30-acre campus, making it a perfect spot for a day out.

 Thinking about moving to Houston, Texas?